 4. Oats & Barley

-Don’t overlook at other whole grains, brown rice & whole wheat are also significant while maintaining a good milk supply!
-Of course, not there flour state.
+Don’t overlook other whole grains, brown rice & whole wheat are also significant while maintaining a good milk supply!
+Of course, not their flour state.
 They function well when they are whole and fresh!

 Scientists recently started to discover papaya’s benefits with that of increased milk supply.
 Indians have been using papaya, cooked & raw, for years in order to stimulate good milk flow.